 - Hover your mouse over the icon with your name and profile picture (top right)

 This page is where you manage all the discounts, vouchers and coupon codes you send out.
 You can invite friends via email, share directly to Facebook or share in a Facebook message.
 Or, just copy the link and send it directly to your friend.

 If you know one of your friends is traveling soon, send them your code—they’ll thank you for the discount AND you’ll get some extra credit.

 Now you just sit back and wait for people to make their first booking.
-And when they book $75 or more, you get a credit up to $40.
+And when they book $75 or more, you get a $40 credit.
 The more you share, the more discounts you get!
 You can always view your credits on that same Travel Credit page.

 Why Should I Use a Coupon for Airbnb Anyway?

 Let me start with a little introduction to Airbnb.
 Airbnb lets you stay in people’s apartments and houses while you travel.
 Sometimes the hosts are there with you, sometimes you have their whole apartment to yourself.
 You can choose to book a private room or a whole apartment—it really depends on what you’re looking for.